Consultation on amendments to the Higher Education Standards Framework (Threshold Standards) 2021

 • Demonstrating a commitment to addressing racism

-• Incorporating the University Governance Principles and transparency requirements
+• Incorporating University Governance Principles and transparency requirements

 • Support for people with disability

-There will also be dedicated webinars across the above topics for First Nations Peoples and Students and Youth.
+There was also two dedicated webinars across the above topics for First Nations People and Students and Youth.